 - If you must use a PIN, cover the keypad with your hand when you enter it.

 - When in doubt, go into the station and pay the attendant.

 - Be aware of your surroundings and leave immediately if you feel unsafe.

-- Cover your hand when entering your PIN.
+- Cover the keypad with your hand when entering your PIN.

 At Restaurants and Retail Stores

 - At checkout, choose credit over debit to protect your PIN from being detected by a skimming device.